 Instructions:

-1. Wrap the jam jar in jute ribbon and baker's twine (or ribbon).
+1. Wrap the jam jar in jute ribbon and secure with baker's twine (or ribbon).
 You can add a heart if you want.

-2. Remove the bulb from the plastic pot, and put delicately in the jar, without damaging the root ball.
-Leave about 1 in (2 cm) at the bottom of the jar.
+2. Remove the bulb from the plastic pot (with the soil, exactly as it is), and put it delicately in the jar, without damaging the root ball.
+Leave a bit of space at the bottom of the jar for drainage.

-3. Paint the lollipop stick with chalkboard paint, attach the heart with a dab of hot glue, and write 'love' on it.
-Insert in the root ball.
+3. Paint the lollipop stick with chalkboard paint, attach the heart with a dab of hot glue, and write the word 'love' on it.

 They are so sweet.